-- 1. Log in to the VM manager (vCenter Server or the ESXi host). - 2.
-From the left-hand panel, select the host server on which the node's VM is installed. - 3.
-Select the Configuration tab. - 4.
-From the Software pane on the left-hand side, select Virtual Machine Startup/Shutdown. - 5.
-At the top right of the page, select Properties. - 6.
-Select the relevant VM and use the Move Up button to move it to the Automatic Startup section. - 7.
+- 1. Log in to the VM manager (vCenter Server). - 2.
+From the navigation panel, select the Hosts And Clusters tab and navigate to the host server on which the node's VM is installed. - 3.
+From the main panel, select the Configure tab. - 4.
+From the left-hand panel, select Virtual Machines > VM Startup/Shutdown. - 5.
+At the top right of the page, select Edit. - 6.
+In the System influence section, select Automatically start and stop the virtual machines with the system. - 7.
 Select OK.